wolflu05/inventree-report-lsp-plugin/README.md

 ## ⚙️ Installation

 1. Install the `inventree-report-lsp-plugin` from the Admin Center > Plugins > Install plugin.
+(Make sure the user interface plugin integration is enabled.)
 2. Now the LSP server needs to be started separately via the `inventree-report-lsp` cmd and the requests to `/plugins/report-lsp/ws` need to be proxied to it.
 If you're using the official docker stack, follow the guide below:

 > [!IMPORTANT]